A Lengthy Interview with a University of Florida Veterinary Medical School Student!

 As my family is very poor, I will have to fund my education solely on loans and scholarships.
 Because of this, I am quite nervous about having to pay all the loans back.
 I have looked at how much it would cost if I had only loans and I would be paying a lot, but as a vet, I should make enough to pay it off in 10 years if I lived a frugal life (like I always have) and have a decent paying job.
 Try this website to help you figure out paying for vet school!

-For out of state students interested in attending the UF vet school, check out the statistics below.
+For out of state students interested in attending the UF vet school, check out the acceptance rate statistics below.

 The University of Florida College of Veterinary Medicine class of 2022 had 886 Out of State Applicants.
 Out of those OOS, 146 had interview offers, and 25 accepted.